qzhang503/proteoQ/README.md

 fractionated off-line prior to LC/MS, a second Excel template will also be filled out to link multiple RAW MS file names that are associated to the same sample IDs.
-The default file name for the fractionation summary is `frac_smry.xlsx`.[4]
-Unless otherwise mentioned, we will assume these default file names throughout the document.
+The default file name for the fractionation summary is `frac_smry.xlsx`.[^4] Unless otherwise mentioned, we will assume these default file names throughout the document.

-Columns in the expt\_smry.xlsx are approximately divided into the following three tiers: (1) `essential`, (2) `optional default` and (3) `optional open`.
+Columns in the expt_smry.xlsx are approximately divided into the following three tiers: (1) `essential`, (2) `optional default` and (3) `optional open`.
 We supply the required information of the TMT experiments under the essential columns.
 The optional default columns